How To Get ThereHow To Get There Entry FeeEntry Fee Before you goBefore you go

-The homes they have fashioned for themselves out of the hulls of the planes are actually quite impressive.
-Although we didn’t get to stick our noses into the inside, (because, you know, you wouldn’t let random weirdos wander round your humble abode) from outside steps made of tires lead up to the front doors, windows all have curtains and I saw at least one picture of the Thai king on a wall.
+The homes they have fashioned for themselves out of the hulls of the planes are quite impressive.
+Although we didn’t get to stick our noses into the inside, (because, you know, you wouldn’t let random weirdos wander around your humble abode) from outside steps made of tyres lead up to the front doors, windows all have curtains and I saw at least one picture of the Thai king on a wall.
 It was amazing to see the families gathered around whatever it was that was cooking for dinner, living a normal life in an abnormal place.

 The graveyard itself is off a little bit from the families and their homes which is good because you can poke around and get all those insta-worthy shots without annoying them, which was great for us as we love a good poke!